alexjumlajumla/msosijumlaapi/OPENAI_API_SETUP.md

 1. In your browser, navigate to: `/api/test-openai-key` (this will use the key in your .env file)
 2. Or provide a key directly: `/api/test-openai-key?api_key=sk-YOUR_KEY_HERE`
+3. You can also run our test script directly: `php test-openai-direct.php`

 A successful response means your OpenAI integration is working correctly.